 Or just heat some plain apple cider and drink straight up!
 It's delicious!

-You'll find Bennett's Apple Cider available in our produce department, and hot apple cider where we sell fresh coffee!
+You'll find Hall's Apple Market Apple Cider available in our produce department.

 -- Sources: Wikipedia, Smithsonianmag, Bennettsapples, Urbanbohemian, National Geographic